DS4PS/ms-prog-eval-data-analytics/orientation.md

 Consult the [Graduate Student Handbook](https://graduate.asu.edu/sites/default/files/asu-graduate-policies-and-procedures.pdf) for ongoing registration requirements to remain in good standing.
 They will depend upon your status (full-time or part-time) with some additional considerations for international students (see page 8).

-## Course Catalog

-Search for courses on the ASU Course Catalog page: [https://webapp4.asu.edu/catalog/](https://webapp4.asu.edu/catalog/)

-MS-PEDA students are limited to ASU Online classes, so be sure to select that filter.

 ## Core Course Offerings